- What is a forensic exam (rape kit)?

 - Do I have to get the forensic exam (rape kit) done?

 The benefit to forensic examination by a doctor is that the evidence is preserved for the future.
-You can report sexual abuse/assault at any time after the assault occurred—days, weeks, or even years later—however, the longer you wait the more difficult it is for police to gather other supporting evidence.
+You can report sexual abuse/assault at any time after the assault occurred—days, weeks, or even years later—however, the longer you wait the more difficult it is for police to gather supporting evidence.

 - What happens if I do not want a forensic exam?